 It was refurbished as the Theatre Royal in 1850 under J. F. Rogers, and later became the town’s Corn Exchange.
 It went through many owners and name changes in it’s early years; Flannel Exchange & Assembly Rooms, Oddfellow’s Hall, Bell Assembly Rooms, New Theatre/Theatre Royal, Corn Exchange, The Bell Rinkeries Living Picture Palace, Palace, Scala Cinema, New Picture House, Magic Lantern Theatre

-It became the Bell Rink in the late-1890’s when the roller skating craze hit the UK.
+It became the Bell Rink in the late eighteenth century when the roller skating craze hit the UK.

 In 1907 to 1909 it screened films between skating sessions.
 In June 1910, The skating craze had faded and The Rinkeries, as it was then known, was re-opened under the name of the new ‘Picture Palace and Variety Theatre” with a showing of ‘The Funeral Procession of Edward VII’.

-In 1917 Albany Ward took over the management and it became part of the Albany Ward circuit he was building up.
-Albany Ward was ultimately taken over by Provincial Cinematograph Theatres (PCT) in 1927 and the auditorium was demolished, to be rebuilt as a 600 seat cinema.
-The Grand Opening of the ‘New Picture House’ was held on March 5th 1928 with Syd Chaplin in “The Better ‘Ole”.
+During this period the theatre was owned and run by Charlie Colbourne and John Smith, the latter being a well known figure round the town with his bowler hat and umbrella.
+In slightly mysterious circumstances the theatre was put up for auction in 1926 and bought by the Albany Ward Group.
+It was extensively refurbished and the Grand Opening of the ‘New Picture House’ was held on March 5th 1928 with Syd Chaplin in “The Better ‘Ole”.
 It was later taken over by Gaumont British Theatres in February 1929.
 The last known live variety act performed in April 1930 after which talking pictures became the vogue and the golden era of cinemas began.

-It led an uneventful life, in 1955 CinemaScope was installed, it now operated with 522 seats.
+It led an uneventful life, in 1955 CinemaScope was installed, and it now operated with 522 seats.